 Stochasticity during formation and the variety in exoplanet compositions suggest that the majority of rocky exoplanets are covered in global water layers – ocean worlds.
 In this project we demonstrate that variations in short-lived radionuclides across planetary systems – such as 26Al in the early Solar system – can prohibit this fate.
 By dehydrating water-rich planetesimals via outgassing, short-lived radionuclides desiccate forming terrestrial worlds and can generate planetary systems with balanced volatile abundances.
 [Lichtenberg, Golabek, Burn, Meyer, Alibert, Gerya, Mordasini / Nat.
 Astron., in press]

-I am a postdoctoral fellow in the department of Atmospheric, Oceanic & Planetary Physics at the University of Oxford.
-I study critical aspects of terrestrial planet formation & evolution, which cross the boundaries of astro- and geophysics.
-In order to embed the birth and life cycle of rocky planets in an integrated picture, I employ theoretical and numerical techniques to quantify and predict major physical and chemical controls of planetary accretion and evolution.
-With my research I aim to enhance our understanding of how Earth-like and potentially life-bearing worlds evolve and how they are distributed within the universe.
+I am a postdoctoral fellow in the department of Atmospheric, Oceanic and Planetary Physics at the University of Oxford.
+I study the growth and evolution of rocky planets in order to embed the birth and life cycle of worlds un/like the Earth in an integrated picture.
+I mostly employ theoretical and numerical techniques to quantify and predict major physical and chemical controls of planetary accretion and evolution.
+With my research I aim to deepen our understanding of the planetary context of the origin of life in the solar system and elsewhere.
 Please find an introduction to some of my latest projects below.